 Copies of CAFRs beginning with fiscal year 2004 through fiscal year 2014 issued by the Commonwealth are available from (i) the Secretary of the Budget, Attn: Mr. Mike Higgins, 555 Walnut Street, 9th Floor, Harrisburg, Pennsylvania 17101 (Telephone (717) 425-6736), and (ii) the Financial Reports section of the Office of the Budget's web site at www.budget.state.pa.us, which CAFRs are incorporated herein by reference.
-The basic financial statements for fiscal year 2014 are incorporated herein by reference.
-This means that (i) the incorporated information is considered part of this Official Statement, and (ii) such information should be reviewed by prospective purchasers of the First Series Bonds as a part of their review of this entire Official Statement.
+The audited Basic Financial Statements for fiscal year 2014 included in the CAFR for fiscal year 2014 are incorporated herein by reference.
+This means that (i) the incorporated information is considered part of this Official Statement, and (ii) such information should be reviewed by prospective purchasers of the bonds of the Commonwealth as a part of their review of this entire Official Statement.